 22nd Adelphi University Scholarship and Creative Works Conference

-This year’s conference will take place on April 24, 2025.
+This year’s conference took place on April 24, 2025.

 An annual sign of spring, the Scholarship and Creative Works Conference, offers the unique opportunity for hundreds of Adelphi University students to showcase their work as they present their research to fellow students, faculty, family members, alumni and visitors.